Android One vs Custom UI: What are the benefits and drawbacks?

 Google, which develops the Android operating system and licences it out to third-parties like Huawei, typically plays the conservative.
 Samsung Galaxy owners are often baffled when they hear a feature their phone had years ago has finally made it to Android proper.

 Google’s Material Design guidelines, which third-parties are encouraged to use, are designed so that each app has a consistent layout, look and feel.
-When the likes of Samsung break those guidelines, the user experience is affected (in Google's eyes).
+When the likes of Samsung don't follow those guidelines, the user experience is affected (in Google's eyes).

-It’s common for Android phones to be praised for the features they pack in, but critiqued for how they’re implemented.
-After all, there’s no point having those options if they’re too difficult to use.
+It’s common for Android phones to be praised for the features they pack in, but critiqued for how they’re implemented - historically Android phones have been stuffed full of extra, which is where the idea for Android One came from.

-Inconsistent, bloated interfaces are the bane of many an Android user, which is why Google and partners like Nokia have been busy launching phones with Android One.

 But do those benefits outweigh the loss of features and customisation that go hand-in-hand with custom interfaces?